infrahq/infra/docs/architecture.md

 6. Infra Engine proxies the upstream request on behalf of the user and returns the result
 7. The entire request lifecycle is logged to stdout

-### Open Questions
-* How do we proxy access to multiple back-ends?
-Hostname headers?
-How would that work for other protocols such as SSH, MySQL, PostgreSQL?
-* What if the cluster is compromised?
-How do we avoid storing root secrets in the Infra Engine?
-How could Infra Registry help with this?

 ## Infra Registry
 Infra Registry is a centralized service for collaboration and managing 2+ Infra Engines